nuuuwan/lk_parliament_docs/tests/data/en.md

     2. Any claim for the write off of losses shall be considered by the Secretary to the Treasury subject to the relevant written laws and having regard to the prescribed limit of losses.

     3. A waiver is an abandonment or cancellation of an amount of money due to the Government.
 Waivers other than those arising out of losses fall into following two distinct categories: -
-        - ( a ) certain statutes empower authorized officers to waive   items of revenue or other dues to Government in the administration of such statutes.
+        a. certain statutes empower authorized officers to waive   items of revenue or other dues to Government in the administration of such statutes.
 The officers so authorized may deal with the cancellation or wavier of Government dues without further authority;

-        -     ( b ) (i)where the collection of revenue is provided by statute, but no provision exists therein to waive or abandon a claim; and
+        b. (i)where the collection of revenue is provided by statute, but no provision exists therein to waive or abandon a claim; and
             - (ii) where the waiver of irrecoverable revenue or other Government dues not falling within the provisions of paragraph ( a ) of this section and subparagraph (i) of this paragraph,
             - authority of the Secretary to the Treasury shall be sought.

     4. Details of actions, authority limits, timelines and guidance on investigation, reporting, recovery and write- off of a loss or damage shall be provided in the manner as may be prescribed.
         - PART XII